Rabbit-Company/Passky-Server/docs/installation/docker.md

 wget https://raw.githubusercontent.com/Rabbit-Company/Passky-Website/main/docker-compose.yml
 # Start the container
 docker-compose up -d
-# Your website should be now deployed on port 8081.
-This can be changed in docker-compose.yml file.
 ```

+The website for the Passky is designed to be deployed on port 8080 by default.
+However, it is important to note that this can be modified to a different port as per your requirements, by editing the appropriate settings in the `docker-compose.yml` file.

 ## 4. Security